 - Work with staff members to create and plan meaningful family group activities in place of a regular chapel service at least once per month.

-Each year the entire school goes up to Prescott, AZ to stay at Prescott Pines Camp for three days.
+Each year the entire school goes up to Prescott, AZ for three days.
 Camp is a way for all students to build relationships with one another and their teachers.
 Students participate in activities such as zip line, high ropes course, hiking, horse shoes, archery, arts & crafts, human foosball, Bible study, and many more activities.
 Along with the many activities that are offered students will participate in chapel every morning and evening.

 Quick info about camp: